2005 Mongolian presidential election: Campaign

 About a million of Mongolia's population were eligible to vote in the election with 3,800 polling stations across Mongolia.
 If no candidate secured over half of the votes in the first round of the election then a run-off would be held on 5 June between the top two candidates.
 The campaign for the first round officially began on 7 April 2005.

 A few days before the election 3 of the 4 candidates called on the General Election Committee to resign alleging that the election was not being run cleanly.
 The outgoing President said that the committee should do everything possible to ensure the election was fair.
 Before the election there were protests in the capital Ulan Bator calling for a more open electoral system and protesting against alleged corruption.
 However international election monitors reported that they did not find any irregularities in the election.

 Voting began at 7am and voter turnout was high as usual in Mongolia.
-Many voters turned out in traditional Mongolian costumes, some on horseback, while elsewhere poll workers took ballot boxes to nomadic Mongols who were unable to get to polling stations.
+Many voters turned out in traditional Mongolian attire, some on horseback, while elsewhere poll workers took ballot boxes to nomadic Mongols who were unable to get to polling stations.